 GriefandSympathy.com was born.
 Now it has well over 300 pages and helps over a million readers every year.

-Never would we have achieved such an amazing result if I hadn’t had to give up my day job due to ill health.
+Never would we have achieved such an amazing result if I hadn’t quit my job due to chronic illness.
 Not only have my Mum and I had the enormous satisfaction of being able to help so many people, but the website has given me a more passive income and thereby a lot more freedom.

 Our grief website is now ten years old and I’m semi-retired.
 The website has allowed me to take time off to care for my partner who died of cancer, to travel, and to live where I like.

 Recently I sold my house, set off in my campervan and traveled 3000 kms north to the warmth of the tropics.
 When I got here to Far North Queensland, I fell in love with the place and have now settled here.

 These days I only work a few hours a week, when I feel like it, and I have a passive income, which has set me up for retirement.